Search | Directories | Reference Tools

 GWSS 313 Gender and Politics (5) SSc, DIV

-Focuses on concept of gender as a fluid, performative, and normative aspect of people's lives that regulates access to policies, representation in government, daily encounters with others, interests and issues, and politics that form around this identity and experiences.
+Focuses on the concept of gender as a fluid, performative, and normative aspect of people's lives that regulates access to policies, representation in government, daily encounters with others, interests and issues, and politics that form around this identity and experiences.
 Examines how gender identity shapes social movements, activism, advocacy, policymaking, elections, cultural norms, distributions of power and resources, rights, and the law.
 Offered: jointly with POL S 313.

 View course details in MyPlan: GWSS 313